guastallaigor/vue-tiez/.github/CONTRIBUTING.md

 ## Commit formatting

-We use [Commitizen][commitizen] and [`commitlint`][commitlint] to make sure all of the commits to the project are easy to read.
+We use [Commitizen][commitizen] and [`commitlint`][commitlint] to make sure all of the commits to the project are easy to read

-You can commit using `npm run commit` to help you with that.
+You can commit using `npm run commit` to help you with that

-There's a `pre-push` hook that runs all the unit tests before you can push it.
+There's a `pre-push` hook that runs all the unit tests before you can push it

-If an error occurs, you can use the `npm run commit:retry` command that runs the previous `npm run commit` that you already filled.
+If an error occurs, you can use the `npm run commit:retry` command that runs the previous `npm run commit` that you already filled